hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Tested with WooCommerce 9.3.

 = 4.6.0 =
-* Added support for Simple Membership Login, Register and Lost Password forms.
+* Added support for Simple Membership Login, Register, and Lost Password forms.
 * Added an option to show Live Form in CF7 admin.
 * Added hCaptcha tab on the Gravity Forms settings page.
 * Added uninstallation code to delete plugin data.